 has the following boilerplate:

-import rpyc class MyService(rpyc.Service): def on_connect(self): # code that runs when a connection is created # (to init the serivce, if needed) pass def on_disconnect(self): # code that runs when the connection has already closed # (to finalize the service, if needed) pass def exposed_get_answer(self): # this is an exposed method return 42 def get_question(self): # while this method is not exposed return "what is the airspeed velocity of an unladen swallow?"
+import rpyc class MyService(rpyc.Service): def on_connect(self, conn): # code that runs when a connection is created # (to init the service, if needed) pass def on_disconnect(self, conn): # code that runs after the connection has already closed # (to finalize the service, if needed) pass def exposed_get_answer(self): # this is an exposed method return 42 exposed_the_real_answer_though = 43 # an exposed attribute def get_question(self): # while this method is not exposed return "what is the airspeed velocity of an unladen swallow?"

 As you can see, apart from the special initialization/finalization methods, you are free